mmlacak/crochess/ws/libcrochess/docs/2_memory.md

 and all sanity checks passed.

-Input + output arguments can be allocated within function, and used in multiple consequtive calls as an external variable. <br />
+Input + output arguments can be allocated within function, and used in multiple consecutive calls as an external variable. <br />
-Function can also deallocate its argument after multiple consequtive calls when it's done with such an argument, after some conditions are met, or after an error.  <br />
+Function can also deallocate its argument after multiple consecutive calls when it's done with such an argument, after some conditions are met, or after an error.  <br />
 In such a case `__F` is appended to parameter name, to specify that data can be freed within function (and (inner) pointer set to `NULL`) _conditionally_.